Audio Technica R70x Professional Open Back Reference Headphones

 Before we dive into the full review, it’s important to mention that these feature an open-back ear cup design which is best-used for specific types of listening.

 These won’t be ideal for listening out in public since the expected sound leakage (whatever audio you’re listening to) probably won’t be appreciated by the people around you (unless you’re taking requests from the crowd).

-This model and design is intended to be used in the studio or at-home, away from the busy and noisy environment outside.
+This model and design are intended to be used in the studio or at home, away from the busy and noisy environment outside.
 You could think of them as being anti-noise-cancelling if that helps you picture the concept in your head.